c64cryptoboy/ChiptuneSAK/docs/chirp_ir.rst

 The MChirp representation, like the Chirp representation, has song (:ref:`MChirpSong`) and track (:ref:`MChirpTrack`) objects, which, at a high level, behave much like their Chirp counterparts.

 However, :ref:`MChirpTrack` objects have a list of :ref:`Measure` objects instead of a list of notes.
-Each :ref:`Measure` object contains a list of events that occur in the measure, including :ref:`Note` and :ref:`Rest` objects, along with other events that can occur during a measure.
+Each :ref:`Measure` object contains a list of events that occur in the measure, including :ref:`Note` and :ref:`Rest` objects.
+Measures also contain events for the measure number, program changes, tempo changes, etc.

 Each :ref:`Measure` is guaranteed to contain exactly the content of a single measure.
 All space is used; space between notes is filled with rests.